PrestaShop/prestashop.github.io/news/_posts/2021-05-31-prestashop-1-7-8-0-beta-release.md

 #### Improvements for UI Kit

-PrestaShop back office UI Kit must be improved in order to have a Solid Design System
+PrestaShop back office UI Kit has been improved in order to have a Solid Design System

 See all issues listed in [https://github.com/PrestaShop/PrestaShop/issues/16587](https://github.com/PrestaShop/PrestaShop/issues/16587)